 The B disembedder will also produce two pairs of audio signals referred to as SDI 5/6 and SDI 7/8.
-In the B disembedder, the SDI 5/6 pair corresponds to the first and second channels in the selected group and SDI 7/8 is taken from the third and fourth channels in that group.
+In the B disembedder, the SDI 5/6 pair corresponds to the first and second channels in the selected group and SDI 7/8 is taken from the third and fourth channels in that same group.

 The disembedded audio can then be processed with level adjustment, channel mixing, shuffling, and automatic tracking of the delay imposed on the video channel.
-It can then be embedded into the video signal downstream of the the frame synchronizer, proc amp, and DNR functions on the 8400 module.
+It can then be embedded into the video signal downstream of the the frame synchronizer, proc amp, and DNR functions on the 8500 module.

 There are two embedders referred to as A and B to support the eight channels of audio, one for each group.
 The embedders are placed in series with the A embedder first and the B embedder second.
-Each embedder must be configured for operating mode and the desired group (1 - 4) in which to embed the audio.
+Each embedder must be configured for operating mode and the desired group (1-4) in which to embed the audio.
+The configuration parameters for the embedders in the Audio Out menu are not identical.
+There is no Replace All function for the B embedder as this function occurs in the upstream embedder A.